LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 3. Skim the 'In a nutshell' links for 'Learning how to Learn' and 'Deep Work' in the `Survival Guide`.
     - Find something in those readings that interests you and explore further.
     - These topics can have profound effects outside the classroom as well.
-4. Submit your group activity on Canvas.
+4. Submit a link to your group activity on Canvas.

 ## Homework due Wednesday, September 29, 2021 @ 5:30pm
 ### Readings/Videos/DataCamp